laszlocph/gimlet-documentation/src/pages/blog/flux2.md

 - Configmap
 - Secret

-OCI repositories are not supported at this point.

 ## Who made Capacitor?

 Capacitor is an open-source project backed by [Gimlet](https://gimlet.io), a team that creates a Flux-based IDP.